-My name is Stephan Mathieu, I’m a musician working in the field of electroacousic music since 25 years.
-I’m currently (09.2015) among the final candidates for the Professorship Sound at the Academy of Media Arts Cologne.
+My name is Stephan Mathieu, I have a background as a musician and producer working in the field of electroacousic music since 1990.
+I have released 60 records and CDs of my own music on international labels as well as on my own Schwebung imprint, and created site-specific sound installations for spaces all over the world.
 Here are some thoughts on my approach to mastering and sound in general.Sound Scope

 In purely acousmatic music on the other hand, what we hear through a set of loudspeakers sometimes has no real life counterpart at all.
 The sound aesthetics are solely defined by the composer, the loudspeaker itself becomes the instrument.Shaping Sound

 My monitoring setup follows the piece of wire concept so I can hear what is actually there while listening to a client’s work.
 This means keeping the signal’s path between source (my digital-to-analog converter) and target (my ears) linear and unimpaired by any instance that adds color or character to the material I’m playing back.
-Same goes for the room I’m working in: it doesn’t sound good, it hardly sounds at all but rather provides a neutral environment to assess the quality of a mix before adding or subtracting color may come into play during the actual mastering process.
+Same goes for the room I’m working in: it doesn’t sound good but provides a highly accurate listening environment to assess the quality of a mix before adding or subtracting color may come into play during the actual mastering process.
 I love equipment you will not hear but that is built as a measuring tool and offers an uncluttered view on your work instead.
 This fundamental part of a mastering chain has to offer maximum linearity so the tools will go out of the music’s way.

-Taking this as a starting point, I see no difference in working on a recording of a string quartet or a recording of a jackhammer.
+Taking this as a starting point, I see no difference in working on a recording of a string quartet or a recording of a vacuum cleaner.
 Each sound has its individual complexity, when handled well it will show its character with precision and cogency.
 So, the one question I’m asking myself frequently while working on a master is: Does it sound better, or does it only sound different?read: References